 In Austria they don't just show you a skeleton and leave it at that.
 No!
 They turn it into a scene of a very interested skeleton feeding a mouse out of a metal bowl and a monkey skeleton watching it with him or her.
 In the US they would have just of hung the skeleton there, but not here!
 It gets turned into art!
 Sort of a three dimensional still-life.

 And here was my second favorite thing (After the Venus of Willendorf).
 The skeleton of a dodo.
 A real skeleton of a dodo.
 I'm not sure why it wasn't arranged watching a canary eat from a wooden bowl with parrot skeleton looking on or something.
-But maybe a dodo just is art!
+But maybe a dodo just

 And lastly, I think we've gone down hill in women's fashions since the paleolithic.
 You just don't see things coming out of Paris like this anymore.
 Pity.